FAQs about Makura Mouthguards

 Downloadable fitting instructions (PDF) for all of our mouthguards are available on our website in five languages: English, Español, Français, Deutsch, and Italiano.
 Click here to access them.

-The LITHOS PRO™, our ready-made mouthguard for use with braces, does not need to be boiled or custom fitted.
+The LITHOS™, our ready-made mouthguard for use with braces, does not need to be boiled or custom fitted.
 Simply place it in your mouth and carefully fit it over the braces, ensuring your braces are aligned with the ORTHO CHANNEL™ of the mouthguard.
 Your mouthguard should fit securely and comfortably when it’s properly positioned.

 For mouth-adapted BOIL & BITE™ styles, it’s crucial you follow the guidelines for your specific mouthguard.
 The principles are the same between each one (they need to be boiled, shaped, and cooled), but the details (how long you need to immerse them in hot water, for example) vary.
 To ensure the best fit, you must fit your mouthguard properly and as instructed.